mlabuda2/nf-tower-docs/docs/compute-envs/eks.md

 **7.** Specify the Kubernetes **Namespace** that should be used to deploy the pipeline execution.

-If you have followed the example in the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#2-service-account--role-creation) guide, this field should be `tower-nf`.
+If you followed the example from the [cluster preparation](/compute-envs/k8s/#cluster-preparation) instructions, this field should be `tower-nf`.

 **8.** Specify the Kubernetes **Head service account** that will be used to grant permissions to Tower to deploy the pod executions.

-If you have followed the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#2-service-account--role-creation) guide, this field should be `tower-launcher-sa`.
+If you followed the example from the [cluster preparation](/compute-envs/k8s/#cluster-preparation) instructions, this field should be `tower-launcher-sa`.

 **9.** The **Storage claim** field allows you to specify the storage Nextflow will use as a scratch file system for the pipeline execution.

-This should reference a Kubernetes persistence volume with `ReadWriteMany` capability.
-See the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#3-storage-configuration) guide for details.
+This should reference a Kubernetes persistent volume claim with `ReadWriteMany` access mode.
+See the [cluster preparation](/compute-envs/k8s/#cluster-preparation) instructions for details.

 **10.** You can specify certain environment variables on the Head job or the Compute job using the **Environment variables** option.